Back to Posts

 Why does Sacramento matter so much?
 California is home to Silicon Valley and the majority of the nation's largest AI companies.
 Because of its market size (40 million residents and the world's fifth-largest economy), when California passes a law, companies often apply the same compliance changes across the entire United States rather than create state-specific systems.

-In practice, that means California's AI framework isn't just about compliance in one state.
-It's a preview of how AI likely will be regulated nationwide.
+In practice, California's AI framework isn't just about compliance in one state.
+It's a preview of how AI will likely be regulated nationwide.
 Tech firms, advertisers, insurers, health systems, and political campaigns across the country are watching California's laws closely because they know these rules often set the floor for federal action.

 24Passed